-The price of binary call options could be interpreted as the probability of the event happening if there is a zero cost-of-carry, i.e. interest rates are zero.
-What are referred to as prediction markets are sprouting up using binary call options and are now widely seen as a more accurate assessment of the probability of an event happening than analyst’s forecasts.
+The price of binary call options can be interpreted as the probability of the event occurring when the deadweight cost is zero, or in other words, when interest rates are zero.
+So-called prediction markets using binary call options are sprouting up.
+They are now widely considered to be a more accurate estimate of the probability of an event occurring than analysts’ forecasts.

-Implied volatility is a critical input into the pricing of binary options and the level of implied volatility determines whether one is buying the binary option cheaply or too expensively.
-Figure 3 displays the oil binary call price profile over a range of implied volatilities.
+Implied volatility is an essential factor in binary options pricing, and the level of implied volatility determines whether you buy the binary option cheap or too expensive.

-At the underlying price of $97.00, as implied volatility increases, so does the value of the out-of-the-money option.
-This is because with a low volatility the probability of the underlying price rising above the strike is low, which in turn will lead to worthless binary call options.
-As volatility increases and the underlying swings around more there is a greater chance of the binary option moving in-the-money, which in turn means the option will have a better chance of being a winner.
-So, if an increase in implied volatility increases the value of the option the option has positive vega.
+For a strike price, as implied volatility increases, so does the option’s value, which is out of the money.
+This is because when volatility is low, the probability of the strike price rising above the strike price is low, which in turn leads to worthless binary call options.
+When volatility increases and the underlying fluctuates more, the binary option is more likely to be in the money, which in turn means that the option has a higher chance of winning.
+Thus, if implied volatility increases the option’s value, it has a positive call vega.

 Find more articles in my Binary Options Glossary.